Convergence Rate Analysis of the AdamW-style Shampoo: Unifying One-Sided and Two-Sided Preconditioning: Proof of the Theorems

-\end{lemma} Note that we do not require $\A_i$ to be symmetric positive semidefinite.
-This lemma also holds for non‑square matrices, because we can always obtain a square matrix by appending zero columns to the right and zero rows to the bottom of the original matrix, and these appended zeros do not affect the Schatten-$p$ norm and matrix multiplication.
+which can be regarded as Holder's inequality in the space of singular values.
+Note that Lemma \ref{UIN-Holder-inequality} holds for all $r>0$, not restricted to $r\geq 1$.
+This result extends readily to rectangular matrices, because we can always obtain a square matrix by appending zero columns to the right and zero rows to the bottom of the original matrix, and these appended zeros do not affect the non-zero singular values and matrix multiplication, for example,